 The purpose of this section is to identify the first fuel reporting entities, subsequent fuel reporting entities, and the credit or deficit generator for each type of transportation fuel.
 The first fuel reporting entity is responsible for initiating reporting within the LRT-CBTS for a given amount of fuel and, by default, also holds the status as initial credit or deficit generator for the reported fuel quantity.
 The fuel reporting entities identified in this section are subject to the reporting requirements pursuant to section 95491 and to any other requirement applicable to a fuel reporting entity and credit or deficit generator under this subarticle.

 For Liquid Fuels.
-Liquid fuels refer to fossil fuels (including CARBOB, gasoline, diesel, and conventional jet fuel), liquid alternative fuels (including ethanol as an oxygenate, biomass-based diesel, and alternative jet fuels), and blend of liquid alternative and fossil fuels.
+Liquid fuels in this subsection refer to fossil fuels (including CARBOB, gasoline, diesel, and fossil jet fuel), liquid alternative fuels (including ethanol as an oxygenate, biomass-based diesel, and alternative jet fuels), and blend of liquid alternative and fossil fuels.

 Designation of First Fuel Reporting Entities for Liquid Fuels.
 The first fuel reporting entity for liquid fuels is the producer or importer of the liquid fuel.
-For liquid fuels that are a blend of liquid alternative fuel components (including ethanol as an oxygenate, biomass-based diesel, or alternative jet fuels) and a fossil fuel component (including CARBOB, gasoline, diesel, conventional jet, or other fossil fuels), the first fuel reporting entity is the following:
+For liquid fuels that are a blend of liquid alternative fuel components (including ethanol as an oxygenate, biomass-based diesel, or alternative jet fuels) and a fossil fuel component (including CARBOB, gasoline, diesel, fossil jet, or other fossil fuels), the first fuel reporting entity is the following:

 With respect to the alternative fuel component, the producer or importer of the alternative fuel component.